angular/angular/aio/content/guide/ivy-compatibility.md

 See more details in the original issue [here](https://github.com/angular/angular-cli/issues/16799#issuecomment-580912090).

 1. Projects not using Angular CLI will see a significant size regression unless they update their minifier settings and set compile-time constants `ngDevMode`, `ngI18nClosureMode` and `ngJitMode` to `false` (for Terser, please set these to `false` via [`global_defs` config option](https://terser.org/docs/api-reference.html#conditional-compilation)).
-Please note that these constants are not meant to be used by 3rd party library or application code as they are not part of our public api surface and might change in the future.
+Please note that these constants are not meant to be used by 3rd party library or application code as they are not part of our public API surface and might change in the future.

 {@a common-changes}